astrohart/MyProjectWizards/README.md

 (By the way, how to get the assembly references you ask?
 I am not going to belabor those points; see the pre- and post-build events of each project for more details.
 Basically, you have to strong-name sign each DLL and install each DLL into the Global Assembly Cache (GAC).)

-So, the **Create new project** dialog box in Visual Studio first calls the `WizardImpl` (implementing the `IWizard` interface) class in the `MyProjectWizard` DLL (i.e., the `Root` Wizard).
+So, the **Create new project** dialog box in Visual Studio first calls the `WizardImpl` (implementing the `IWizard` interface) class in the `Foo` DLL (i.e., the `Root` Wizard).
 This displays a dialog box and writes configuration information to a JSON file in a temporary directory.

 Then, for each project, the `ChildWizard` DLL's `WizardImpl` class is called, and this class is responsible for loading the configuration, which should encode which projects are turned on and off, and then, if the project that the Wizard is currently being called for is not the project specified by configuration to be created, a `WizardBackoutException` is thrown by the `Child` Wizard.